nd-crane/raite-data-registry/README.md

 # RAITE Dataset Registry

-This repository contains the RAITE dataset registry.
+This repository contains the RAITE [data registry](https://dvc.org/doc/use-cases/data-registry).
 It is a [DVC](https://dvc.org/) repository that contains the metadata of the datasets used in the RAITE project.

 ## How to use